osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 %%% Which Web Resource namespace?
 I thought it was just written that a Web Resource is a bundle.
 What is the relationship with a namespace?

-There exists a bnd(tools) template to create web resources that is highly recommended to use.
-Use the OSGi enRoute Templates and make sure the name of the project ends with `.webresource`.
-The remaining section explains how Web Resource can be made but only continue reading this if you want to wrap your own resources.
-Though web resources are extremely easy to use and hide a lot of complexity, some of this complexity is reflected in the wrapping of the resources.
-Though in practice one it is done once, it is relatively easy to maintain.
+There exists a bnd(tools) template to create Web Resources.
+Use of this template is highly recommended.
+Create a new project using the OSGi enRoute Templates and make sure the name of the project ends with `.webresource`.
+The remaining section explains how to make a Web Resource, but only continue reading if you want to wrap your own resources.
+Though Web Resources are extremely easy to use and hide a lot of complexity, some of this complexity is displaced to the wrapping of the resources.
+In practice, though, it is done only once and is relatively easy to maintain.

 A web resource, for example Angular, must be wrapped in a bundle.
 The preferred location is `/static/<owner>/<product>/<version>`.
 This location will make the resource available over the web in a specific version.
 This is however not required.
 For Angular this would be something like `/static/google/angular/1.4.4`.